ECE-492-SALE/SmartWindow/README.md

   - MQTT Broker IP
 ```
 4. Select the PlatformIO sidebar tab and choose Project Tasks > Upload and Monitor
+- There may be issues with using picotool.
+If this happens, install [Zadig 2.9 (5.1 MB)](https://zadig.akeo.ie/), allow it to search for updates, and install the driver.
 5. Once the project logs a connection to the MQTT broker, open your Home Assistant instance
 6. From Settings > Devices and Services, find the MQTT card and click the link that says `X devices`
 7. From the resulting list, select `Pico W HA Starter`